-If you want to ask us for payment for medical care, start by reading the "Requests for Payment" section, which describes the situations in which you may need to ask for reimbursement or to pay a bill you have received from a provider.
+The "Requests for Payment" section describes when you may need to ask for reimbursement or to pay a bill you have received from a provider.
 It also tells you how to send us the paperwork that asks us for payment.